Eileen Guppy: Education and early career

 Guppy began studying at Bedford College in London in 1920.
-She graduated with honors in 1923 with a Bachelor of Science in Geology.
+She graduated with honours in 1923 with a Bachelor of Science in Geology.
 For the next two years, she worked as a research assistant to Leonard Hawkes at Bedford College and published the paper A Composite Dyke from Eastern Iceland in the Quarterly Journal of the Geological Society of London.
-The article overviewed an Icelandish dyke in and it's composition, making insightful observations into its makeup.
+The article overviewed an Icelandic dyke and its composition, making insightful observations about its makeup.

 Geological Survey career

-In 1927, Eileen Guppy was appointed to the petrological department at the Geological Survey of Great Britain, making her one of two women with geology degrees to be appointed as technical assistants in that institution.
-Despite her qualifications, she spent many years working in roles subordinate to her male counterparts due to her gender.
+In 1927, Eileen Guppy was appointed to the petrological department at the Geological Survey of Great Britain, making her one of two women with geology degrees to be appointed as a technical assistant in that institution.
+Despite her qualifications, she spent many years working in roles subordinate to her male counterparts due in large part to the prevalent gender biases at the time.

-By 1935, she was regarded of sufficient status to be given the task of organizing the move of the petrology rock and thin section collections from the old Museum of Practical Geology on Jermyn Street to the new Geological Museum on Exhibition Road.
+By 1935, Guppy had gained sufficient recognition to be given the task of organizing the move of the petrology rock and thin section collections from the old Museum of Practical Geology on Jermyn Street to the new Geological Museum on Exhibition Road.

-In 1943, many women took on roles left absent by men as a result of the outbreak of World War II.
+In 1943, many women took on roles left absent by men due to outbreak of World War II.
 Guppy was promoted to the rank of assistant geologist, becoming the first female geology graduate to be appointed to the scientific staff of the Survey.
 After the war ended in 1945, she was demoted to her earlier position of senior experimental officer because it was deemed that she had fulfilled her wartime role.
-She continued to work as a scientific assistant to the Survey's directors Sir William Pugh and Sir James Stubblefield until 1966.
+She worked as a scientific assistant to the Survey's directors Sir William Pugh and Sir James Stubblefield until 1966.

 Guppy later became a secretary for the new Atomic Energy Division, and she worked with the inspectors from the Public Record Office between 1963 and 1965 evaluating older records from the British Geological Survey and Museum.
-Upon her retirement in 1966, Guppy was awarded an MBE for her service of more than 39 years.
+Upon her retirement in 1966, Guppy was awarded in MBE for her service of more than 39 years.
 She was the first female member of staff to be recognized in this way.
-Even though she had a 43-year long career, she was only officially recognized as a geologist for three of them.
+Even though she had a 43-year-long career, she was only officially recognized as a geologist for three of them.
 Most of her contributions to various British Geological Survey publications have little credit attributed to her.